dannsam/xenko-docs/manual/xenko-launcher/index.md

 You might need to use an older version of Xenko to work with old projects.
 Newer versions of Xenko might contain changes that require old projects to be upgraded.

 The version number consists of two numbers.
-The first number refers to the major version.
-The second number refers to the minor version.
+The first number refers to the **major** version, and the second number refers to the **minor** version.

- * **Major**: This update to the software adds significant changes to the program.
-In a Major version, the first digit of the version is changed; for example, 1.x.x is changed to 2.x.x.

- * **Minor**: This update to the software adds minor changes to the program.
-In a Minor version, the second digit of the version is changed; for example, 1.1.x is changed to 1.2.x.

-For minor versions, only the last number of the version number changes (1.9.0, 1.9.1, 1.9.2, etc).
-Minor versions don't contain breaking changes, so they're safe to install and use with your existing projects.
+Major updates add significant changes, and you might need to update your projects to use them.
+Minor updates don't contain breaking changes, so they're safe use with your existing projects.

+* To see the release notes for a particular version, click the **note icon** next to the version name (**A**).

+* To install a particular version, click the **Download and install** icon next to the version name (**D**).

 >[!Note]
 >You can't revert to earlier minor versions.
 For example, you can install both Xenko 1.9 and 1.8 side by side, but you can't revert from Xenko 1.9.2 to Xenko 1.9.1.

-* To see the release notes for a particular version, click the **note icon** next to the version name (**A**).

-* To install a particular version, click the **Download and install** icon next to the version name (**D**).

 ## Start Game Studio

-Now you've installed Xenko, it's time to start Game Studio and build a project.

 1. Under **Switch/update version**, select the version of Xenko you want to use.